Wine is utterly wasted on CarBuyer’s chief editor, luckily BMW’s convertibles have an intoxicating charm of their own

-Since I commute by motorcycle, I get my daily dose of sulphur dioxide and other lovelies courtesy of old taxis and the legion light, medium and heavy commercial vehicles plying our roads thanks to the MRT construction boom.
+Since I commute by motorcycle, I get my daily dose of sulphur dioxide and other lovelies courtesy of old taxis and the of legion light, medium and heavy commercial vehicles plying our roads thanks to the MRT construction boom.
 If pedestrians and cyclists survive long enough, who knows?
 They might even enjoy car-lite.

-With our CarBuyer Cynical Comments™ (CCC) out of the way, here’s what it’s like to experience a brace of BMW convertibles in a place where driving top down does you more good than anything else, the countryside of Victoria and the Murray-Darling basin.
+With our CarBuyer Cynical Comments™ (CCC) out of the way, here’s what it’s like to experience a brace of BMW convertibles in a place where driving top down does you more good than anything else: the countryside of Victoria and the Murray-Darling basin.

 About an hour-plus drive from Melbourne brings us to the Mitchelton Winery, our home base for the drive.
 As one of Australia’s numerous small-scale wineries, it grows a number of different grapes and takes others from various vineyards in the region, in order to make an excellent selection of wines.

-I know there are wines for each colour of Singapore’s flag and that’s about it, but judging from my inebria… sorry more ‘vin-telligent’ companions the vintages we sampled were all uniformly impressive.
+I know there are wines for each colour of Singapore’s flag and that’s about it, but judging from my inebria… sorry, more ‘vin-telligent’ companions the vintages we sampled were all uniformly impressive.

 That’s no surprise, since Mitchelton is part of Nagambie (town) and the Nagambie Lakes region, itself part of the Golbourn Valley Wine Region and the greater Murray-Darling basin, which Australia’s biggest wine-growing region of them all.